 3. Website services offered

 3.2 The design process consists of a series of stages.
 In Stage 1 the Customer will be expected to complete a telephone questionnaire with a member of our team.
 In Stage 2 the Customer will be expected to approve the design brief, sitemap and wireframe of the site.
 Any subsequent changes to the design concept, layout and structure after the Customer has approved Stage 2 in writing, may be subject to a charge at Practice Track’s standard rates.
-Full information will be given and the Customer will be warned if requested changes are subject to a charge.
+Full information will be given and the Customer will be notified if requested changes are subject to a charge.

-3.3 The Design Guarantee permits you to have a free redesign of the website on request two years after the date of the initial contract, and subsequently a further free redesign every two years after the previous redesign.
+3.3 The Design Guarantee permits you to have a free redesign of your website on request two years after the date of the initial contract, and subsequently a further free redesign every two years after the previous redesign.
 This offer does not include any Flash images and is also subject to the terms detailed in clause 3.2 above.
 Upon completion of a free redesign, the Customer will be subject to a new minimum 12 month contract, which will begin on the date the redesigned site is made live on the internet.
 Thereafter either party may terminate the service by giving the other 30 days’ notice in writing (see clause 10.5).

 3.4 If any design or content specifications requested by the Customer at any time, including the initial design process, are considered unusually extensive, for example will require more than two days’ work or will involve special technical expertise, Practice Track reserves the right to apply a special design charge.
 Practice Track will quote for any such work and no work will be undertaken or charge applied unless agreed beforehand by the Customer.
 The Customer’s continuing instructions after such charges have been notified shall amount to consent to such extra charges.

 3.5 We grant the right for our content to be incorporated into your website.
 We are the original authors and remain the intellectual property holders of the technical content.

 3.6 If you require us to maintain a blog or firm news page or similar topical section on your behalf, we reserve the right to charge for unusually frequent updates (e.g. more than six new items per month).
 Practice Track will quote for any such work and no work will be undertaken or charge applied unless agreed beforehand by the Customer.
 The Customer’s continuing instructions after such charges have been notified shall amount to consent to such extra charges.